Moddable-OpenSource/moddable/documentation/xs/XS Marshalling.md

 ### Symbols

-Properties keyed by symbols are ignored when marshalled, except when the symbol is created in the read-only machine.
+Like private fields, properties keyed by symbols are ignored when marshalled, except when the symbol is created in the read-only machine.

 ##### preload.js
 	export const s = Symbol();